gavinlyonsrepo/RpiMotorLib/Documentation/Nema11L298N.md

 to calculate degree in verbose output two options currently Nema and 28BYJ.
 Set to Nema for this component

-The function is called motor_run- moves stepper motor based on 7 inputs. motor_run(GPIOPins, wait, steps, counterclockwise, verbose, steptype, initdelay)
+The first function is called motor_run- moves stepper motor based on 7 inputs. motor_run(GPIOPins, wait, steps, counterclockwise, verbose, steptype, initdelay)

 (1) GpioPins, type=list of ints 4 long, help="list of